0xdea/rhabdomancer/README.md

 ## Compiling

-Alternatively, you can build the tool from [source](https://github.com/0xdea/rhabdomancer):
+Alternatively, you can build from [source](https://github.com/0xdea/rhabdomancer):

 1. Download, install, and configure IDA Pro (see <https://hex-rays.com/ida-pro>).
 2. Download and extract the IDA SDK (see <https://docs.hex-rays.com/developer-guide>).